Install package sudo stack -nginx # Remove package sudo stack -pma -purge # Remove all packages sudo stack -purge-server-all=force # Change PHP version sudo stack -php-ver=7.3

 - Postfix – Tool for sending emails, for example, allows your WordPress sites to send emails from your own server.

 - Redis – We use it to optimize the use of the database in WordPress (Object Cache).
 You only have to install the Redis Object Cache plugin on your site and when you activate it automatically your server will be optimizing the use of the resources in your server related to the operations in your database, especially in high traffic sites.

 - Memcached – Similar to Redis and although we no longer use it, we leave it as an option for you.

-To access the PhpMyAdmin and Php Info & Status tools you can do it from your browser with your selected domain and port as follows:
+To access phpMyAdmin you can do it from your browser with your IP or your selected domain and port as follows: